Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 #### Purpose

-The purpose of this site is to create a fun interactive quiz for the user whilst developing both their general and geographical knowledge on Britain.
-My decision to create this site was based on a family interest of map games and my lack of general knowledge on Britain.
+The purpose of this site is to create a fun interactive quiz for the user whilst developing both their general and geographical knowledge of Britain.
+My decision to create this site was based on a family interest in map games and my lack of general knowledge on Britain.
 By completing this project I will have shown greater experience using Javascript and hopefully expanded my knowledge on Britain.

 #### User stories

 The <u>key priorities</u> for my user are as follows:

-1. A user friendly site that is easy to navigate.
+1. A user-friendly site that is easy to navigate.

 2. An enjoyable, interactive quiz to play.